A new description of motion of the Fermionic SO(2N+2) top in the classical limit under the quasi-anticommutation relation approximation: Introduction

 \section{Introduction}

-~~ The time dependent Hartree-Bogoliubov (TDHB) theory is the leading standard approximation in the many-body theoretical description of a superconducting fermion system \cite{Bogo.59}, \cite{RS.80}, \cite{BlaizotRipka.86}.
-The HB wave function for the fermion system represents Bose condensate states of fermion pairs.
-It is a good approximation for the ground state of the fermion system with a short-range pairing interaction that produces two-body correlations which may be taken into account as a spontaneous Bose condensation of the fermion pairs.
-The fermion number-nonconservation of the HB wave function is a consequence of the spontaneous Bose condensation of fermion pairs which causes a coherence in phases of superconducting (Bose condensed) fermions.
+~~ The time dependent Hartree-Bogoliubov (TDHB) theory is the leading standard approximation in the many-body theoretical description of a superconducting fermion system \cite{Bogo.58}- \cite{BlaizotRipka.86}.
+The HB wave function (WF) for the fermion system represents Bose condensate states of fermion pairs.
+It is a good approximation for the ground state of the fermion system with a short-range pairing interaction that produces two-body correlations which is taken into account as a spontaneous Bose condensation of the fermion pairs.
+The fermion number-nonconservation of the HB WF is a consequence of the spontaneous Bose condensation of fermion pairs which causes a coherence in phases of superconducting (Bose condensed) fermions.
 The $SO(2N)$ Lie algebra of the fermion pair operators contains the $U(N)$ Lie algebra as a subalgebra.
-Here the $SO(2N)$ and the $U(N)$ denote the special orthogonal group of $2N$ dimensions and the unitary group of $N$ dimensions, respectively ($N$:Number of single-particle states of the fermions).
-The canonical transformation of the fermion operators generated by the Lie operators in the $SO(2N)$ Lie algebra induces the well-known generalized Bogoliubov transformation for the fermions.
+Here the $SO(2N)$ and the $U(N)$ denote the special orthogonal group of $2N$ dimensions and the unitary group of $N$ dimensions, respectively ($N$: number of single-particle states of the fermions).
+The canonical transformation of the fermion operators generated by the Lie operators in the $SO(2N)$ Lie algebra induces the generalized Bogoliubov transformation for the fermions \cite{Bogo.59} to vanish the {\it dangerous} term for arbitrary pairs.
 The TDHB equation is derived from the classical Euler-Lagrange equation of motion for the $\frac{SO(2N)}{U(N)}$ coset variables \cite{Nishi.81}.
 Usually the solutions of this equation provides the ground state of an even fermion system.
-For the odd fermion system, we must consider a one quasi-particle state on the HB wave function in which paired and unpaired states are not treated in an equal manner.
+For the odd fermion system, we must consider a one quasiparticle state on the HB WF in which paired and unpaired states are not treated in an equal manner.
 In this sense for such a system we have no TD self-consistent field (SCF) theory with the same power for the mean field approximation (MFA) as the TDHB theory.